rajasekar-arch/js-pandas/README.md

 # Example (if it were a real package)

-npm install js-pandas # This command does not work currently
+npm install js-dataframes # This command does not work currently

 # or

-yarn add js-pandas # This command does not work currently
+yarn add js-dataframes # This command does not work currently

 ## Usage